nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 ### 4.2.4 Transaction Range Query

-If a `TransactionSet` message results in a `TransactionListQuery` message, the local node MAY also send a `TransactionRangeQuery` message.
+If the IBLT from a `TransactionSet` message could be deconstructed, the local node MAY also send a `TransactionRangeQuery` message.
 This is only needed if the `LC` value of the `TransactionSet` message is equal or larger than `512*ceil(LC_req/512)`.
 This means the peer has additional transactions outside the IBLT range.
 The `TransactionRangeQuery` message contains a `begin` and `end` parameter indicating a request for transactions which LC value is between those parameters.